ctsit/redcap_deployment/README.md

 See [Creating the Test VM With Vagrant](docs/creating_the_test_vm_with_vagrant.rst) for details on how to meet those requirements.

+## Configure the Development Environment

+The development environment needs to be configured before it can be started.
+Copy the file _example.env.txt_ to the name _.env_ and customize it for your use.
+Minimally, you will need to set _smtp\_smarthost_ the dns name of a mail server your development host can use to deliver mail.
+This will allow you to better test features that send email.

-## Using the Development environment
+## Using the Development Environment

-To with the above requirements met, start the VM with the command
+With the above requirements and configuration completed, start the VM with the command

     vagrant up

-After about two minutes, the VM should be accessible at [http://redcap.dev/redcap/](http://redcap.dev/redcap/) and at [https://redcap.dev/redcap/](https://redcap.dev/redcap/)
+After about two minutes, the VM should be accessible at [http://redcap.dev/redcap/](http://redcap.dev/redcap/) and at [https://redcap.dev/redcap/](https://redcap.dev/redcap/) (or whatever URL _URL\_OF\_DEPLOYED\_APP_ is set to in _.env_)

 ## Hook and Plugin deployment